 *Ok, you can always re-brand, but that’s a whole ‘nother demon.

 Don’t fret, we’ve got you covered.
-Together with brand naming expert Susan Manning and some strategies from Merriam’s Guide to Naming, we’ve created a bulletproof six-step guide to naming your brand.
+Together with brand naming expert Susan Manning, we’ve created a bulletproof six-step guide to naming your brand.
 But first, consider the various approaches you can take to create a killer name.

 *Note: For more info, check out our webinar “How to Name Your Company”, where we dive into the specifics of each approach in the below.